OpenSwitchNOS/openswitch-ops-portd/DESIGN.md

   admin_state - Admin up/down state
   user_config:admin - up/down config status.
   type - Interface type
+  options:local_ip - Source IP for a GRE tunnel options:remote_ip - Destination IP for a GRE tunnel options:ttl - Time to live for a GRE tunnel
 ```

 The ops-portd writes the following columns to the vlan table: